 - a.
 Attend all executive meetings. - b.
 Attend all registration dates. - c.
 Work with Coaches Coordinator on picking coaches. - d.
 Ensure all coaches attend proper coaches clinics.
 This will be done in coordination with Coaches Coordinator. - e.
 Ensure all teams have someone attend the coaches meetings and complete the coaches package forms. - f.
 Ensure all teams know all club/association guidelines and follow all rules. - g.
 Work with President on floor time info and times. - h.
 Ensure all teams check and correct team registration sheets, collect sheets and return to the President. - i.
 Organize all teams after placing coaches (work with the registrants and coaches to keep the teams as equal as possible to create the most fun possible for all). - k.
-Monitor the development and organization of all teams in this age group to make sure teams are having fun and having a chance to compete.
+Monitor the development and organization of all teams in this age group to make sure teams are having fun and having a chance to compete. - 1.6.11 All Member Associations and Leagues are required to use whatever database program is selected by the SLA. - 1.6.12 Associations must abide by the sponsorship terms in the Rush Contract to be eligible for any financial benefits from the Rush Funding.

-1.7.0 Disciplinary Action
+1.7 Disciplinary Action